TABMED 2025 projects

 ^ ^ ^ ^ ^

-research objectives: Breast cancer is the second leading cause of death for women worldwide.
-The heterogeneity of this disease presents a big challenge in its therapeutic management.
-For this reason, the search for new drugs to treat breast cancer continues to be one of the main objectives of researchers.
-During the internship student will be familiar with new drug design methods based on in silico computational chemistry.
-In silico computational methods are widely used in pharmacy, medicine and allied fields.
-The aim of the study will be determination of physicochemical and pharmacodynamic properties of selected substances with potential activity in breast cancer treatment.
+Aims: Cardiovascular diseases (CVDs) are a leading cause of mortality internationally.
+Therefore, the search for new drugs to treat CVDs remains a major challenge for researchers.
+During the internship student will be introduced to new drug design methods based on in silico computational chemistry.
+The aim of the study will be determination of physicochemical and pharmacodynamic properties of selected substances with potential activity in treatment of CVDs.
 The student will be personally conducting in silico experiments using specialized drug design software as a part of internship.
 Moreover, the intern will be actively involved in the design of experiments, data analysis, discussion of the results and also determining conclusions from the study.

-research tasks and the deadline for its implementation: The offer of cooperation is directed to a person who has documented publication of achievements in a given research area.
+Tasks: The offer of cooperation is directed to a person who has documented publication of achievements in a given research area.
 Experience in "in silico" computational chemical methods are required.
-Estimated implementation date 1-31 August 2024.

 Supervisor: Łukasz Fijałkowski, PhD (l.fijalkowski[at]cm.umk.pl)